MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 :::image type="content" source="../../assets/images/tdp/usage-by-retention-state.png" alt-text="Retention":::

-* New Users /Tenants - Active users or tenants who are new this month and have not used this app before (based on a historical start date of June 1, 2020).
+* **New Users/Tenants** - Active users/tenants who are new (based on a historical start date of June 1, 2020).
-* Resurrected Users/Tenants - Active users or tenants who have used your app one or more times since June 1, 2020 but not in the immediately previous R30 time period.
+* **Resurrected Users/Tenants** - Active users/tenants who used your app one or more times since June 1, 2020 but not in the immediately previous R30 time period..
-* Returning Users/Tenants - Active users or tenants who used your app during a given R30 time period and the previous R30 time period.
+* **Returning Users/Tenants** - Active users/tenants who used your app during a given R30 time period and the previous R30 time period.
-* Lapsed Users/Tenants - Active users or tenants who were not seen during a given R30 time period but were seen during the previous R30 time period.
+* **Lapsed Users/Tenants** - Active users/tenants who were not seen during a given R30 time period but were seen during the previous R30 time period.

 ### Usage intensity